klavdiiaN/disco/server/README.md

 ### ML Tasks

-In both learning schemes, the Disco server provides the list of trainable ML tasks to the Disco clients of the network.
-An ML task consists in:
+In both learning schemes, the Disco server provides a list of trainable ML tasks to the Disco clients of the network.
+An ML task consists of:
-- the model
+- the neural network model
-- the task parameters
+- the task parameters (such as descriptions, preprocessing, training modes)

 Adding a new task server-side can be done in several ways.
 See the [task documentation](https://github.com/epfml/disco/tree/develop/docs/TASK.md) for more information.